 Dry, brittle, cracked or split nails — thyroid disease, natural aging process or overexposure to water and chemical solvents such as household cleaning solutions.
 If combined with a yellowish hue, it’s more likely due to a fungal infection.

 Puffy or inflamed nail fold (paronychia) — connective tissue disorder like lupus, or any other infection.

 Dark lines beneath the nail — melanoma, skin cancer.
 These hyper-pigmented bands can occur as normal variants in 90 percent of blacks.
 Red streaks are a warning of a heart valve infection.

 Green nails — a sign of bacterial infection.

-Gnawed nails — Nail biting or picking, linked to persistent anxiety or obsessive-compulsive disorder.
+Gnawed Nails — Nail biting or picking, linked to persistent anxiety or obsessive-compulsive disorder.

 Nail clubbing — nail tends to be raised and circular and instead of coming straight out, it curves down — a sign of low oxygen in the blood or lung disorder, inflammatory bowel disease, cardiovascular disease, liver disorders or AIDS.

-Koilonychia or Spoon nails — characterized by reverse curvature or a significant dip in the middle of your nail capable of retaining a drop of water — sign of iron deficiency anemia, heart disease, hypothyroidism, or a liver condition (hemochromatosis) where your body absorbs too much iron from the food you eat.
+Koilonychia or Spoon nails — characterized by reverse curvature or a significant dip in the middle of your nail capable of retaining a drop of water — a sign of iron deficiency anemia, heart disease, hypothyroidism, or a liver condition (hemochromatosis) where your body absorbs too much iron from the food you eat.

 Loose nails — due to injury, infection or a reaction to a particular drug or consumer product, such as nail hardeners or adhesives, thyroid disease or psoriasis.
 Nails become loose and separate from the nail bed.
 The separated part becomes opaque with a white, yellow or green tinge.